learnk8s/learnk8s.io/src/description_en.md

 This is course is perfect if you wish to:

-- Get started with Kubernetes in your next project and you need to quickly get up to speed in deploying and scaling your Node.js, Java, .NET, Scala, etc. microservices
+- Get started with Kubernetes in your next project, and you need to quickly get up to speed in deploying and scaling your Node.js, Java, .NET, Scala, etc. microservices
 - Design and architect micro-services from the ground up leveraging the strength of Kubernetes
 - Understand the why of all hype around Kubernetes and convince your boss to switch to the dark side of container orchestration
 - Decide which one of the dozen ways to install Kubernetes is right for your team